4 tips to avoid ecommerce shipping delays during Black Friday/Cyber Monday—and for the rest of the holiday season

 Not sure where to place your next fulfillment center?
 Check out this map showing travel times from various US cities to common destinations.

-This year, it might be too late to get another warehouse running in time for the holiday season—but you can begin to plan your logistics for next year.
+This year, it might be too late to get another warehouse running in time for the holiday season—but you can begin to plan your logistics for next year’s Black Friday deals.

 At a certain point in the season, your carriers will become very unlikely to hit a delivery date of December 25.
 And there’s also a chance that major carriers like FedEx and UPS will suspend any of their delivery guarantees until well into 2022.

-Because of the growing demand for ecommerce delivery, there just isn’t enough staff, trucks, or planes for national carriers to fulfill shipping needs in the United States after UPS’s volume jumped 65% in 2020.2
+Because of the growing demand for ecommerce delivery, there just isn’t enough staff, trucks, or planes for national delivery services to fulfill shipping needs in the United States after UPS’s volume jumped 65% in 2020.2

 - Service levels that rely on handing off a package to USPS for final delivery will be the first to go down.
 If you ship using UPS Mail Innovations or FedEx Smartpost, you’ll find those service levels will have longer delivery times during the holidays than during the rest of the year.
 To be safe, stop relying on these services by December 18 for a December 25 delivery.